Aditi-Singh16/AWS-pinpoint-service/README.md

 > Please Note:
-> My account has reached the limit for free sms , so sms won't be sent
+> My account has reached the limit for free sms , so sms won't be sent <br>
+> but you can still set up yours :)